 The struggle to properly represent LGBT characters in gaming has been a battle long fought, like a never-ending tug of war.
 In 2007, when the first Mass Effect was released, it was revealed that despite the ability for female Commander Shepard to romance shipmate Liara T'Soni, the same could not be done with male Shepard and Kaidan Alenko, due to developers BioWare cutting the scene from the game.
 Yet when gay romances were finally introduced in Mass Effect 3 and Dragon Age II, many forum goers and commenters rose up in disgust.

 Recently, with characters like Krem, a transman introduced as a mercenary in Dragon Age: Inquisition, reception in the community has been better due to popularization of trans issues in the last few years.
-However, Brianna Wu, co-founder of indie studio Giant Spacekat and a games media activist championing equality in the medium, says that the mainstream development community has still yet to nail down the formula for creating narratives true to the reality of marginalised groups.
+However, Brianna Wu, co-founder of indie studio Giant Spacekat and a games media activist championing equality in the medium, says that the mainstream development community has still yet to nail down the formula for creating narratives true to the reality of marginalized groups.

 "I can't think of anyone that's got it right," she tells me.
 Wu adds that many developers miss the ball by relying on visual representation without having a deep understanding of the character they're trying to create, often leaving the represented group disenfranchised.
 "What I'm constantly hearing from the transgender community is how frustrated they are that they're being misrepresented in games."

-For Wu, situations like the one involving Quiet are much more serious than people realise, noting that misrepresentation can be not only be damaging to the public understanding of what trans people face but also how they view themselves.
+For Wu, situations like the one involving Quiet are much more serious than people realize, noting that misrepresentation can be not only be damaging to the public understanding of what trans people face but also how they view themselves.

 "The truth is that the public has so little information about transitioning.
 Like, shockingly no information at all.
 I think when you're putting out a major game like Metal Gear and you're conflating childhood sexual abuse with gender dysphoria, that's such a tremendously harmful narrative."